Monisha-11/RANK-OF-A-MATRIX/README.md

 print the value and end the program
 ## Program:
 ```
+#program to find the rank of matrix
+#Devoloped by:Monisha T
+#Registernumber:21500314
 import numpy as np
 A = np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]])
 value = np.linalg.matrix_rank(A)